google/nsjail/README.md

  --help|-h
 	Help plz..
  --mode|-M VALUE
-	Execution mode (default: o [MODE_STANDALONE_ONCE]):
+	Execution mode (default: 'o' [MODE_STANDALONE_ONCE]):
 	l: Wait for connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]
-	o: Immediately launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]
+	o: Launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]
-	e: Immediately launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
+	e: Launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
-	r: Immediately launch a single process on the console, keep doing it forever [MODE_STANDALONE_RERUN] --config|-C VALUE
+	r: Launch a single process on the console with clone/execve, keep doing it forever [MODE_STANDALONE_RERUN] --config|-C VALUE
-	Configuration file in the config.proto ProtoBuf format --exec_file|-x VALUE
+	Configuration file in the config.proto ProtoBuf format (see configs/ directory for examples) --exec_file|-x VALUE
 	File to exec (default: argv[0])
  --execute_fd
 	Use execveat() to execute a file-descriptor instead of executing the binary path.
 In such case argv[0]/exec_file denotes a file path before mount namespacing
  --chroot|-c VALUE
 	Directory containing / of the jail (default: none) --rw
-	Mount / and /proc as RW (default: RO)
+	Mount chroot dir (/) R/W (default: R/O)
  --user|-u VALUE
 	Username/uid of processess inside the jail (default: your current uid).
 You can also use inside_ns_uid:outside_ns_uid:count convention here.
 Can be specified multiple times
  --group|-g VALUE